brandenge/reading-notes/engineering-readings.md

 ### What are 3 things I’ll start doing to “un-stick” myself whenever I get stuck on tough piece of code, logic, or feature?

-1. Talk outloud your understanding of the problem (i.e. rubber duck debugging).
+1. Talk outloud my understanding of the problem (i.e. rubber duck debugging).
-2. Google search for additional relevant information
+2. Google search to get other ideas and other possibly relevant information.
 3. Take a break from the problem and come back to it later.

 ## Things I want to know more about